 Privacy and Confidentiality Policy

-Elizabeth Williamson Solutions (EWS) adheres to protecting and maintaining the confidentiality of client’s personal information.
-The information shared with Elizabeth Williamson Solutions is protected under the National Privacy Principles Act outlined in the Commonwealth Privacy Act 1988.
+Elizabeth Williamson Solutions (EWS) is committed to protecting and maintaining the confidentiality of clients’ personal information.
+All information shared with EWS is safeguarded under the National Privacy Principles outlined in the Commonwealth Privacy Act 1988.

-Confidentiality allows a client to feel safe in a therapeutic space and ensure their privacy is maintained.
-EWS respects a strict code of ethics and will uphold these standards throughout the entire therapeutic partnership.
+Confidentiality is essential for creating a safe and trusting therapeutic environment.
+EWS follows a strict code of ethics and upholds these standards throughout the entire therapeutic relationship.

-Elizabeth Williamson Solutions has numerous measures in place to protect our client’s personal information guided by the Australian National Privacy Principles.
+We have strong procedures in place to protect client information, all of which are guided by the Australian National Privacy Principles.

 What are the exceptions to confidentiality?

-In extreme circumstances a therapist may be required to break confidentiality.
-These include:
+In certain circumstances, a therapist may be legally or ethically required to break confidentiality, including:

 If I am under 18, will the therapist tell my parents what was discussed?